michaelcloran/PhotonicMockSim/README.md

 If anyone can help with this project then I will be delighted to hear from you.!!

-you can contact mer via email: michaelcloran2010@gmail.com
+you can contact me via email: michaelcloran2010@gmail.com